LordUbuntu/awe/README.md

 # AWE
-Awesome Web Page (AWE) is a startpage for the curious.
+Awesome Webstarter Engine (AWE) is a startpage for the curious.

 ## Features
 __AWE IS__: